SkyRockMoon/jb-kick-tires/book/01_intro.md

 (exec-book)=
 ## Executable books

 This mini book skips over many of the useful and powerful features of jupyter-book because we are just kicking the tires.
-The importance of what an executable book is, and why you might want to write one, however can not be over stated.
+The importance of what an executable book is, and why you might want to write one, however can not be glossed over.
 An executable book is a set of files that are compiled into a book very much like a computer program.
 Jupyter-book is not a what you see is what you get (WYSIWYG) editor like a word processor.
 The panels below compare the process of authoring a website and/or dead tree book on a technical topic with both tools.
 If your authoring the next great fictional novel - which is all prose - stop right now and get busy writing in a word processor.
 If you are authoring a technical document with figures, equations, tables, and code, keep reading because there is a good chance jupyter-book will be a good fit.

 ```{panels}
 Word Processor